Are there specific functions you wish LinkedIn had that could help you manage your network better?

-If you change your mind later on, you can unhide their status updates from the LinkedIn Privacy & Settings page, in the Privacy area under Blocking & Hiding.
+If you change your mind later on, you can unhide their status updates from the LinkedIn Settings & Privacy page, in the Privacy area under Blocking and hiding.

 To do this, click on the message you want to select from the left bar.
-Next click on the three horizontal dots at the top on the message in the right corner.
-From here you can select Leave conversation.
+Next click on the three horizontal dots at the top of the message in the right corner.
+From here you can choose Leave conversation.

-Once you have left the message you will see this indicated in the message area.
+Once you have left the conversation, you will see this indicated in the message area.
 You will also not be able to rejoin the conversation once you have left.

-You can take this a step further by deleting the message completely from your message area.
+You can take this a step further by deleting the message entirely from your message area.

 Again, click on the three horizontal dots at the top of the message and select Delete conversation.

-It is important to note that if you delete a conversation without first leaving it, you will still receive new replies and notifications added to the group message.
-So be sure to leave the conversation and then delete it.
+It is important to note that if you delete a conversation without first leaving the conversation, you will still receive new replies and notifications added to the group message.
+So be sure to leave the conversation first, and then delete it.